r0sa2/dats/CIS5220/README.md

 # CIS5220: Deep Learning for Data Science  (Spring 2023)
 ## Abstract
-In this project, we compare the performance of deep learning models, specifically transformers and Long Short-Term Memory (LSTM) networks, against traditional machine learning baselines in a healthcare context.
+In this project we compare the performance of deep learning models, specifically transformers and Long Short-Term Memory (LSTM) networks, against traditional machine learning baselines in a healthcare context.
 Our investigation explores the impact of data augmentation and importance weight